 Dreamy, hot January destinations that we hope will open soon

-These places aren’t currently open to travel from the UK, but with the travel corridors list changing all the time, we hope they’ll be bookable for January.
+These places aren’t currently open to travel from the UK, but with the travel corridors list changing all the time, we hope they’ll be bookable soon.

 7. Rio de Janeiro, Brazil